-I direct all aspects of the technical operations, including quality control, post-production, vendor relations, resource and timeline management, and full-time personnel management.
-I ensure digital specifications based on international standards are maintained and define parameters with the private partner's, Memnon Archiving Services (a Sony Company), operation on digital preservation expectations and deliverables.
-I establish and document policies and procedures to ensure efficient and successful operations, including risk assessment.
+I directed all aspects of the technical operations, including quality control, post-production, vendor relations, resource and timeline management, and full-time personnel management.
+I ensured digital specifications based on international standards were maintained and defined parameters with the private partner's, Memnon Archiving Services (a Sony Company), operation on digital preservation expectations and deliverables.
+I established and documented policies and procedures to ensure efficient and successful operations, including risk assessment.

-I collaborate closely with product developers, MDPI leadership, University IT, library administrative stakeholders, special collections, and vendors to ensure that timelines, goals, and standards are met.
-I offer organizational design thinking to streamline overall workflow structure, from physical item selection to online streaming services.
-I provide strategic support for executive leadership, drive forward innovation & solve large scale production and budgetary challenges.
+I collaborated closely with product developers, MDPI leadership, University IT, library administrative stakeholders, special collections, and vendors to ensure that timelines, goals, and standards were met.
+I offered organizational design thinking to streamline overall workflow structure, from physical item selection to online streaming services.
+I provided strategic support for executive leadership, to drive forward innovation & solve large scale production and budgetary challenges.